 Cleveland, a small town of 8,000 residents, is just one of the many communities around Houston that went underwater.
 The Cleveland Independent School District, which has been closed for the past week, serves 4,100 students – 85% of whom are on meal assistance plans.
-It is also the hometown of Dr. Ben Dale, Mira Costa High School
+It is also the hometown of Dr. Ben Dale, Mira Costa High School principal.

 The ACT Campaign is rallying Manhattan Beach residents to contribute to a drive for much-needed supplies, which will be delivered to Cleveland, Texas by next weekend.

 Cleveland city leaders have indicated that their greatest needs are in the following categories, which will be collected at the designated school site or at City Hall:

 Baby Supplies Kits (Pennekamp)